alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/link-pages-together.md

 Go to http://localhost:3000/start and select the **Start now** button to check the link works.

-Links normally appear as text with underlines, we make **Start now** look like a button to make it more obvious to users.
+Links normally appear as text with underlines.
+We make **Start now** look like a button to make it more obvious to users.

 ## Link question 1 to question 2